ruokokoski/predistocks/docs/tmp.md

 | MAPE + DA (combined)   | 0.94722   | 52.94%   |
 | DA                     | 0.98031   | 58.82%   |

-Optimizing for the combined **MAPE + DA** metric yields the lowest prediction errors, while optimizing solely for **directional accuracy** improves the model’s ability to correctly anticipate the direction of price movements.
+Optimizing for the combined **MAPE + DA** metric yields the lowest prediction errors, while optimizing solely for **directional accuracy** improves the model’s ability to correctly anticipate the direction of price movements. *Note: These results and optimal objectives can vary significantly across different stocks.*

 A walk-forward plot can illustrate the model’s performance for MSFT: